paultannenbaum/korduroy/plugins/related-posts/readme.txt

 * Related posts help your readers discover your own related content by automatically linking to it at the bottom of each post.
 * Related articles help your readers find other related content from bloggers just like you.
 You can get the attention from the authors you’ve linked to.
 * In-text links are similar to related articles, but they also include links to Wikipedia, Google Maps, IMDb and others.

+This is basically a testbed for features.
+When features get stable they get into the main plug-in which is [WordPress Related Posts](http://wordpress.org/plugins/wordpress-23-related-posts-plugin/).

 == Frequently Asked Questions ==